amarsinghen/landmark-detection-kaggle/README.md

   - The number of images per class were really small, 6 minimum and 100 maximum.
 Most of the landmarks (~39k) had only 6 to 10 images.
 Creating a lot of imbalance
   - Even after DeLF step, there were a lot of images with only people, water, trees, bushes, no buildings etc., adding a lot of noise to dataset.
   - A lot of landmarks were just mountains and beaches.
 Therefore, this adds a lot of confusion to relate the exact beach or mountain to a specific landmark.
 I think even humans (as a true reference point) can wrongly identify these mountains and beaches.
+  - After somoe more deep analysis with LIME framework, I found that model was also saving blue sky as an important feature during training among many landmarks.
+Therefore, it added additional complexity in distinguishing different landmarks.

 #### Further Improvements/ Recommendations
 - To process this scale of dataset, it is recommended to get a bigger hardware (Ideal in home relatively affordable: AMD Ryzen threadripper3990x 64-core, 4 RTX2080TI GPUs, 256GB RAM powered with solar panels :)).
 It will save days to tackle such a project.
 - Further data cleaning using Object detection is recommended.
 We can remove images with only people, trees, water, and no buildings to reduce more noisy data.
-Thanks to google's Tensorflow team, there are some good examples we can refer to. https://www.tensorflow.org/hub/tutorials/object_detection
+- We can also try to mask sky in the images since model was also recognizing on sky as a feature.
+I tried it, but maskign step took ~1-2 secs per image.
+Given the size of the dataset ~4 million images and hardware restrictions, it was not feasible to complete this step in a reasonable time frame.